waawal/greenbalance/README.rst

 Installation
 ============

-*See blow for OS-specific preparations*
+*See blow for OS-specific preparations.*

 Install *greenbalance* with ``sudo pip install greenbalance``